Interview with PHB Associate Emmanuel Mudahemuka

-What challenges you are facing on field?
+What challenges you are facing in the field?

 The biggest challenge is non-cooperation from the beneficiaries, especially if the evaluation concerns a closed project and they don’t clearly see the benefit for them.
 Quite often, there are multiple views of who is the targeted beneficiary of the project between the project sponsor and other stakeholders.
 For example, there may be several definitions of what is a small and medium enterprise depending on the stakeholders: banks, microfinance institutions, governments, tax authorities, NGOs etc.

 While interviews are sometimes conducted over the phones, the field visits help provide a complete understanding of the background and situation of the people.
-The combination of interviewing people, observation and environment scanning allows me to more accurately place the project and discussion in local context.
+The combination of interviewing people, observation and environment scanning allows me to more accurately place the project and discussion in the local context.

-What has been your best on field experience and why?
+What has been your best on-field experience and why?